 |“They’ll get sort of addicted, and then we’ll somehow figure out how to collect some time in the next decade.”
 Bill Gates July 2 1998

 We are reaching a turning point.
 This turning point is only in part due to price.
 Many folks would gladly pay an extra few hundred dollars per year just to have a reliable computer for saving and processing documents.
 But what they are likely not willing to do is pay a few hundred dollars for a system which is less usable and less reliable.
 Safety is a major reason why the vast majority of web servers in the world, including the Google Servers, run on Linux open source programs and operating systems.
 Obviously, price is not an issue to Google.
 Their primary concern is keeping their servers and their websites up and running.
 The real tipping point comes when folks realize that Windows is neither reliable nor functional.
 All that is needed is a catalyst to force users to take that crucial first step towards open source.
-I predict that the April 8 2014 deadline cutting off support for Windows XP will be that catalyst.
-Instead of forcing folks to pay them for Windows 8, what Microsoft will really be doing is slitting their own throat.
 Once folks learn how much easier open source is, and how much money they can save, they will happily move to open source tools such as Linux.

 Linux is better for Innovation and migration